Physio Training for Neck Pain: What to Expect and How to Train Between Sessions

 - Goal is your independence — not permanent dependency

 Tip: Ask about specializations when booking your appointment.
-Many clinics list therapist profiles with qualifications online.
+Many clinics list trainers profiles with qualifications online.
 Recommendations from friends, your doctor, or online reviews help with initial filtering.

 Frequently Asked Questions